kevina0817-ctrl/simone-ai-companion/README.md

 ## One-Paragraph Pitch

-Simone is an autonomous AI life companion that understands your schedule, energy, budget, household needs, routines, and boundaries, then helps orchestrate life before everything becomes manual work.
-It gives users time back by noticing what needs to happen, preparing the next step, and acting on low-risk tasks while knowing when to ask for approval.
-In this prototype, Simone coordinates scheduling, budget-setting, approvals, and order-ready planning as one connected life-logistics experience.
+Simone is an AI life companion that understands your schedule, energy, household needs, routines, and boundaries, then helps orchestrate life before everyday logistics become manual work.
+It gives users time back by noticing what needs to happen, preparing the next step while knowing when to ask for approval.
+In this prototype, Simone coordinates scheduling, budget-setting, approvals as one connected intelligent experience.
 The larger vision is a privacy-first companion layer that can connect to real-life data, act across services, and eventually let each user's Simone coordinate with others' Simones to handle shared plans and logistics.

 ---
 ## Demo URL